heywoodlh/logbash/README.md

 ### Use Case:
 The imagined scenario is to use a log ingestion service to receive logs, write the log messages to files on disk and then use logbash to retrieve the desired log messages.

-Log ingestion services such as [Logstash](https://www.elastic.co/logstash) or [Syslog-ng](https://github.com/syslog-ng/syslog-ng) would be optimal (and free/open source) services that could work well in combination with logbash.
+View the [syslog-ng example](syslog-ng) directory for an example Docker deployment of syslog-ng that will work well with logbash.

 ### Organization (Modules and Submodules):
 Logbash relies on what are termed "modules" and "submodules" for extensible functionality.
 Modules consist of a shell script that contains a function named the same as the module.
 Submodules define the rules that submodules will use to search files.